Contact us

 action is required, provided on a variety of digital systems to suit your needs.

-If you already have a compartmentation survey and want to gain assurance that it was completed by a competent surveyor, a compartmentation audit will show you that the work has been undertaken correctly or let you know that further investigation is required to ensure your compartmentation meets the required standard.
+If you already have a compartmentation survey and want to gain assurance that it was completed by a competent surveyor, a Compartmentation Sample Survey will show you that the work has been undertaken correctly or let you know that further investigation is required to ensure your compartmentation meets the required standard.

 Get in touch